mikasenghaas/glass-forensic-analysis/doc/source/reference/index.rst

 API
 ===

-In this section, you can find full reference to implemented models:
+In this section, you can find full reference to the implemented methods and their helper functions:

+- :ref:`base-module`
+- :ref:`metrics-module`
 - :ref:`decision-tree-module`

 .. toctree::
    :maxdepth: 1
    :hidden:

+   base
+   metrics
    dt